 Calling all nuts to enter the Nutter Butter Parade

-The Nutter Butter Parade will be at 1 p.m.
-Saturday and right slap-dab in the middle of the Peanut Butter Festival.
-The parade takes a Main Street route and some of the nuts play the role of spectators while the others come marching along.
+The Nutter Butter Parade is held, traditionally, at 1 p.m. on the last Saturday in October, right slap-dab in the middle of the Peanut Butter Festival.
+The parade takes a Main Street route and every nut and those not so nutty are invited to participate.

 Lawrence Bowden, president of the sponsoring BHS, said the Nutter Butter Parade is open to any and all who like to have a good time and, at the same time, provide fun and excitement for others.